By the Time I Get to Phoenix (Injury Reserve album): Release and promotion

 Following a year-long silence, the album's release date and name was revealed on the group's social media alongside a statement with no prior warning.
 The album was made available for pre-order the same day via Bandcamp.
 The lead single, "Knees", was released the following day accompanied by a music video.

 Another single, "Superman That" was teased on August 30, 2021 through their social media.
 It was released on September 1, 2021 with a music video.
 Simultaneously with the release of "Superman That", a black vinyl pressing packaged with a poster limited to 1,000 copies was made available on their website.

 A week prior to the release of the album, an international tour was revealed with musicians Zeroh & Slauson Malone as supporting acts on the American leg of the tour.
 Tickets for all touring dates were made live on their website on September 10, 2021.
 Due to unforeseen circumstances, Zeroh was replaced by electronic producer Colloboh as a supporting act.
 On November 2, it was announced that frequent collaborator and musician Body Meat would join the European leg of the tour.
 Native dance troupe, Indigenous Enterprise opened the New York show without any prior announcement.

 Two days prior to the release of the album, a release show limited to 50 occupants held in Palabra in Phoenix, Arizona was announced via their social media.
 It was held on September 16, 2021, one day after the release of the album and was livestreamed on the group's Instagram.
 Shortly thereafter, the group announced a 2 hour radio mix for English online radio station NTS.
 It featured remixes of Soulja Boy's 2007 single "Crank Dat" and the Jockstrap song "The City".
 It also featured edits of the released singles, "Superman That", and "Knees".

-One day prior to the release of the album, another smoke-colored vinyl pressing limited to 1,000 copies without a poster was announced on their social media.
-It was made available on their website coinciding with the release.
-The album released worldwide on September 15, 2021 through streaming and digital download.
-A general release red-colored vinyl and merchandise was made available on their website for one week following the release.

 In an interview with Anthony Fantano of The Needle Drop, the group revealed that the album was completed in the final months of 2020, and was to be released that year, but their record label Loma Vista refused to release it commercially.
 The label released the group from their contract after they requested it, and allowed them to independently release the album.

 The album cover was designed by band member Parker Corey and was sourced from a frame of a National Geographic documentary, where the camera crew filmed a man standing outside in a dust storm.